tigerfarm/tfptaskrouter/README.md

 --------------------------------------------------------------------------------
 ## Implementing the Call Work Flow System

-This exercise will walk you through the steps to configure your Twilio phone number to receive calls and put the callers into a queue.
+These are steps to configure a basic TaskRouter setup, setup a Studio IVR flow, configure your Twilio phone number to use the flow, run and test the TaskRouter Worker website application.
-The callers will listen to music while TaskRouter arranges an agent to take their call.

 1. [Configure](README.md#configure-your-taskrouter-workspace) your Twilio TaskRouter Workspace.
 2. [Create](README.md#create-an-ivr-studio-flow-to-manage-incoming-calls) an Studio IVR to welcome the caller and put them into the TaskRouter queue.